 Instructions

-While the stuffing cooks, chop the parsley.
-Stir the stuffing cubes into the pan and toss to coat with the vegetables.
-Then stir in the cranberries, walnuts and parsley.
+- While the vegetables cook, chop the parsley.
+Stir the stuffing mix into the pan and toss to coat with the vegetables.
+Then, stir in the cranberries, walnuts, and parsley.

 Notes

-You can make this stuffing up to 2 days in advance and warm in the oven before serving.
+You can make this stuffing up to 2 days before serving and warm in the oven on the day of.

 - Prep Time: 30 minutes